Big Brothers Big Sisters have a Big Night on the Farm - Shelby County Reporter

 Guests of the event were treated to a fun night of activities, food and prizes throughout the event, while helping to support an important cause.

-BBBS Development Coordinator Brooke McKinley explained while the fundraising is necessary to keep the organizations operations moving, the event was also a fun way to connect with the community and spread that message.
+BBBS Development Coordinator Brooke McKinley explained while the fundraising is necessary to keep the organization’s operations moving, the event was also a fun way to connect with the community and spread that message.

 “Every dollar raised through this event helps Big Brothers Big Sisters of Shelby County continue youth mentoring programs in schools throughout the county.
 We know that mentoring truly makes a difference in academic success and all around,” McKinley said.